adahera222/boatcraft/README.txt

 In order to have networking support, there is a function called OnPhotonSerializeNetworkView, this 'serializes' two scripts just like a JSON serializer.
 There's a Network runtime class that implements the same functionality, but the examples are less easy to use than PUN.
 So once you get above 100 users it's pretty easy to build Unity's C++ Master server and use the Network.Instantiate runtime classes that PUN wraps.
+(There is also stream writing, RPCs in addition to serializer.)
 Right now the way the game is working to serialize stuff is pretty straightforward and simple.
 In MovementMotor inside Scripts/Movement there is a serialization function that updates the characters position and linearly interpolates to make sure they don't lag or stutter.
 The ONLY important variable there is the interpolation distance which is set to 45 right now.
 If you scale the boat sizes that must be adjusted or you will get lag and stutter effects!
 The only other serializers are